RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 	- So the highlighted image and the KV df returned.

 - #### Generic Tables form:
-	- Again almost same as the ib_form!
+	- Again exactly same as the ib_form!
-	-